CodeCoachJS/node_express_starter/README.md

 2. Look up TypeScript generics.
 Understand what they are and how they can be useful in this project or any TypeScript application.
 Generics provide a way to create reusable and flexible code components by enabling types to be parameterized.

 3. Explore the purpose of the tsconfig.json file.
-The tsconfig.json file is a TypeScript configuration file that specifies various
+The tsconfig.json file is a TypeScript configuration file that specifies various rules for the compilation of your TS files.